- Suitable for families

 - culturally interesting

-The approx. 4.2 km long circular route runs from the village center of Kirchdorf in the east direction at the foot of the river Leite and then leads on a forest path the Leite up to Katzenberg.
-For groups, the imposing castle of Katzenberg can be visited with a book-printing exhibition, which is in private ownership.
-The guesthouse Schlosstaverne, which belongs to the castle, offers the hiker a quiet, cozy restaurant and invites you to enjoy a delicious meal with good home cooking.
-Over the so-called Schwemmberg, the Schlosswanderweg leads down the Leite again, passing a look-out platform with a view of the Unterach Inn, to Kirchdorf.
+The approx. 4.2 km long circular trail runs from the center of Kirchdorf am Inn in an easterly direction at the foot of the hill and then leads up the hill to Katzenberg on a forest trail.
+The imposing Katzenberg Castle with a book printing exhibition, which is privately owned, can be visited for groups after prior registration.
+The Schlosstaverne inn, which belongs to the castle, offers hikers a quiet, comfortable guest garden and invites you to enjoy a stop with home-style cooking.
+The castle hiking trail leads back down the hill via the so-called Schwemmberg - past a viewing platform with a view of the European nature reserve Unterer Inn - back to Kirchdorf.

 Please get in touch for more information.

 1. The tours presented for hiking, walking, biking and road biking, mountain biking, motorbiking, horseback riding, climbing, cross-country skiing, and going on skiing and snowshoe tours etc. are to be considered non-paid tour recommendations and only serve as non-binding information.
 We have no intention of concluding a contract with the users of this website.
 The utilisation of the data does not lead to the establishment of a contract with us.

 The data may only be used for private use; any commercial use is prohibited.
 In particular, it is not permissible to offer the data on commercially run websites, file-sharing platforms etc. or to use it to develop commercial products.
 Downloading data does not imply that users are granted rights to the data concerned.

 The tour recommendations posted were created with utmost care; nevertheless, we assume no liability for the correctness and completeness of the information.